db1996/TaskerHa/README.md

 2. Install the app.
 For now, the APK is available <a href="https://github.com/db1996/TaskerHa/releases/latest" target="_blank">here in releases</a>, but in the future it will be available on f-droid (hopefully)
 3. Open the app (outside of tasker) and fill in your Homeassistant server details.
 This works both over localhost and remote
    - Use the scheme and optionally the port in the url.
 Example: `http://192.168.1.xxx:8123` for a local instance.
 Or `https://ha.yourdomain.com`.
 For proxy servers you do **not** need to use a port.
-   - Do not fill in the protocol in the text field, this is automatically choosen based on the dropdown.
    - Do not use a trailing backslash in the host.
    - NOTE: Turning on the websocket will prompt you to turn off battery optimization.
 Without it the websocket connection might be killed by android and profiles will no longer fire.
    - Turning off websockets in TaskerHa also means any profiles active will never fire.